Brandon University: Brandon University

 Between 1994 and 1997 Clark Hall and the Brandon College Building underwent renovation and reconstruction, with the retention of the original façade; these buildings house faculty and administration as well as classes.
 In 1997, the college initiated the School of Health Studies and a 4-Year Bachelor of Business Administration.
 In 1998, a Masters program in Rural Development and a bachelor's program in First Nations and Aboriginal Counselling were launched.

 In 1999, the university celebrated its centennial.
 To mark the occasion, an excavation of the original Prairie College school site was carried out with the help of community members.
 The Applied Disaster and Emergency Studies program was initiated in the fall of 2001.
 The Health Studies Complex was opened in September 2003, to house the School of Health Studies and the First Nations and Aboriginal Counselling program.
 The complex includes a large round room equipped for holding traditional ceremonies performed by First Nations and Métis students.

-By 2002, Brandon University had enrollment of 3,098 and a faculty of 220.
+By 2002, Brandon University had enrolment of 3,098 and a faculty of 220.
 The next year the Bachelor of Environmental Science program was implemented and a four-year Creative Arts program and the Bachelor of Fine Arts Program were begun.
 In September 2005 Brandon University's Rural and Community Studies Program expanded from its existing three-year BA program to include four-year honours, four-year major, and four-year minor Bachelor of Arts degrees.

 In September 2008, a 17-day strike of the university's faculty took place.
 Contract negotiations broke down again in the fall of 2011, and a 45-day strike by university faculty members ensued.

 In 2013, the university opened a Healthy Living Centre athletics facility, on the site of the former Kinsmen Memorial Stadium.
 The centre, which includes an indoor walking track, hosts the Bobcats and provides fitness facilities for students, faculty, staff, and the community.